mitra42/webForth/README.md

 Open `http://localhost:8080/console.html` in a browser.

 The HTML uses Web Components and TextEncoders, so they should work in any modern browsers such as:
-Firefox, Chrome, Opera, Edge, Android.
+Firefox, Chrome, Opera, Edge, Android, iOS.
+It runs in Safari on OSX but slowly.

-It will not work in IE or Safari on IOS or OSX, and there are no plans to support those browsers, however I'll be happy to add PRs if someone else does.
+The phone experience of console.html is sub-optimal,
+I might get around to doing a mobile friendly version eventually, but if someone else does then I'll be happy to apply a PR.

 It should compile Forth (you can verify in the web console) and present a console and entry box in which you can type any Forth.